yucornetto/MGMatting/README.md

 ***Please refer to [RESULT.md](result/RESULT.md) for more visualization results.***

 ## Dataset
 In our experiments, **only Composition-1k training set is used to train the model**.
-And the obtained model is evaluaed on three dataset: Composition-1k, Distinction-646, and our real-world portrait dataset.
+And the obtained model is evaluated on three dataset: Composition-1k, Distinction-646, and our real-world portrait dataset.

 **For Compsition-1k**, please contact Brian Price (bprice@adobe.com) requesting for the dataset.
 And please refer to [GCA Matting](https://github.com/Yaoyi-Li/GCA-Matting) for dataset preparation.